 - Rinse out thoroughly.

-Note: This recipe is much thinner than store-bought shampoos and has slightly less lather.
+This home remedies for dandruff shampoo recipe is much thinner than store-bought shampoos and has slightly less lather.
 It just means that a little bit will go a long way!
 Use caution around the eyes as this recipe can be irritating to them.

 Still having problems with dandruff?
-Try one of these easy, natural hair rinses are also great home remedies for dandruff.
+These easy, natural hair rinses are also great home remedies for dandruff.

 Want to try another DIY shampoo?
 Try one of these other shampoo and conditioner recipes: